18 Years

 3. Check if it’s divisible by 400.
 If it is, then it is a leap year.

 Once you’ve identified the leap years, add one day for each.
-Consider this: then, multiply the total number of years (18) by 365 and add the number of leap days.
+Which means then, multiply the total number of years (18) by 365 and add the number of leap days.
 That gives you the total days.

 But here’s the catch: this method only works if you know the specific years.
-If you’re just estimating, you’ll have to rely on averages.
+In practice, if you’re just estimating, you’ll have to rely on averages.
 And that’s where the range comes in.

 Common Mistakes People Make